Frugal Splitting Operators: Representation, Minimal Lifting, and Convergence: Representation of Frugal Splitting Operators

-for $i \neq p$ while if $i = p$ then $A_i^{-1}$ is simply replaced by $A_i$, see the proof of \cref{prop:asym-res-sv} for more details.
-It is clear that the strict lower triangular part of $L$, $L_{i,j}$ for $j < i$, determines the dependency on the results of previous forward or backward evaluations\footnote{ The strictly lower triangular matrix $\Tilde{L}\in\R^{n\times n}$ with elements $\Tilde{L}_{i,j} = 1$ if $L_{i,j} \neq 0$ and $\Tilde{L}_{i,j} = 0$ if $L_{i,j} = 0$ for $j < i$ is the transpose of the adjacency matrix of the directed dependency graph of the operator evaluations, i.e., the graph of $n$ nodes where there is an edge from the $i$th to $j$th node if the result of forward or backward evaluation of $A_i$ is used in the argument of the forward or backward evaluation of $A_j$. }.
-Hence, if for $i \in \N$ and some $j < i$ the element $L_{i,j} = 0$, then the $i$th evaluation does not directly depend on the result of the $i$th.
+Let $L = M + \pdskew_p$ for a representation $(p,M,N,U,V)$ of a frugal splitting operator over $\ops_n^F$.
+Then the inverse in the generalized primal-dual resolvent satisfies $(M + \pdop_{A,p})^{-1} = (L + \pddiag_{A,p})^{-1}$.
+Since $M$ is a $p$-kernel, $L$ is lower triangular and $(L+\pddiag_{A,p})^{-1}$ can be evaluated with back-substitution (as in \cref{eq:back-solv-system} in the proof of \cref{prop:asym-res-sv}).
+This means that the strict lower triangular part of $L$, $L_{i,j}$ for $j < i$, determines the dependency on the results of previous forward or backward evaluations \ifdefined\shortversion {}. \else \footnote{ The strictly lower triangular matrix $\Tilde{L}\in\R^{n\times n}$ with elements $\Tilde{L}_{i,j} = 1$ if $L_{i,j} \neq 0$ and $\Tilde{L}_{i,j} = 0$ if $L_{i,j} = 0$ for $j < i$ is the transpose of the adjacency matrix of the directed dependency graph of the operator evaluations, i.e., the graph of $n$ nodes where there is an edge from the $i$th to $j$th node if the result of forward or backward evaluation of $A_i$ is used in the argument of the forward or backward evaluation of $A_j$. }. \fi Hence, if for $i \in \N$ and some $j < i$ the element $L_{i,j} = 0$, then the $i$th evaluation does not directly depend on the result of the $j$th one.
 If the $i$th evaluation does not depend on any other evaluation that depends on the $j$th evaluation, then the $i$th and $j$th evaluation can be performed in parallel.

 For example, if we take the $4$-kernel over $\ops_4^{\{2\}}$ as